tusdotnet/tusdotnet.wikisource/Configure-tusdotnet.md

 	/// <summary>
 	/// The maximum upload size to allow.
 Exceeding this limit will return a "413 Request Entity Too Large" error to the client.
 	/// Set to null to allow any size.
 The size might still be restricted by the web server or operating system.
-	/// This property will be preceded by <see cref="MaxAllowedUploadSizeInBytesLong" />.
-	/// </summary>
-	public virtual int?
-MaxAllowedUploadSizeInBytes { get; set; }

-	/// <summary>
-	/// The maximum upload size to allow.
-Exceeding this limit will return a "413 Request Entity Too Large" error to the client.
-	/// Set to null to allow any size.
-The size might still be restricted by the web server or operating system.
-	/// This property will take precedence over <see cref="MaxAllowedUploadSizeInBytes" />.
 	/// </summary>
 	public virtual long?
 MaxAllowedUploadSizeInBytesLong { get; set; }